B4UDW3RK5/Hackers/README.md

-             [3.2.2] The starting player should gather all 20 game cards together & pull out the 300 BAUD Hacker cards, then choose 1 of the 4 300 BAUD Hacker cards & return it to the box, that hacker is fixing the phones & is out of play for the rest of the game.
+             [3.2.2] The starting player should gather all 20 game cards together & pull out the 300 BAUD Hacker cards, then choose 1 of the 4 300 BAUD Hacker cards & return it to the BOX, that hacker is fixing the phones & is out of play for the rest of the game.
 Canonically Cereal should be fixing the phones but the starting player can choose whichever of the 300 BAUD Hacker cards they please.